CS707 Short Questions - Why CIA is essential for Network Security

 • Security services

-Symmetric cryptosystems have a problem of key transportation.
+• Symmetric cryptosystems have a problem of key transportation.
 The secret key is to be transmitted to the receiving system before the actual message is to be transmitted.
 Every means of electronic communication is insecure as it is impossible to guarantee that no one will be able to tap communication channels.
 So the only secure way of exchanging keys would be exchanging them personally.

-Each pair of users needs a unique key, so as the number of individuals increases, so does the number of keys, possibly making key management overwhelming.
+• Each pair of users needs a unique key, so as the number of individuals increases, so does the number of keys, possibly making key management overwhelming.

-Provides confidentiality but not authenticity or non-repudiation
+• Provides confidentiality but not authenticity or non-repudiation

-Cannot provide digital signatures that cannot be repudiated.
+• Cannot provide digital signatures that cannot be repudiated.

 2. In the context of Kerberos, Explain the concept of realm?

-· Kerberos realm is a set of managed nodes that share the same Kerberos database.
+· A Kerberos realm is a set of managed nodes that share the same Kerberos database.
 The Kerberos database resides on the Kerberos master computer system, which should be kept in a physically secure room.
 A read-only copy of the Kerberos database might also reside on other Kerberos computer systems.
 However, all changes to the database must be made on the master computer system.
 Changing or accessing the contents of a Kerberos database requires the Kerberos master password.

-· Kerberos principal is a service or user that is known to the Kerberos system.
+· A Kerberos principal is a service or user that is known to the Kerberos system.
 Each Kerberos principal is identified by its principal name.
 Principal names consist of three parts: a service or username, an instance name, and a realm name in the following form:

 · For example, a principal name could describe the authorization role the user has in a particular realm, such as joe.user@realm1 for a user principal.
 A principal name can also describe the location of a service on a computer system, for example, ftp.host1@realm2 for a service principal.
 The instance part of the principal name is optional but is useful for identifying the computer system on which a service resides.
 Kerberos considers identical services on different computer systems to be different service principals.